 They MUST accept it and cannot add a service charge for this.
 The law does require that casket sellers MUST disclose prices at the onset of any discussion about purchasing a casket.

 Casket retailers are not bound by the same laws that govern funeral homes.
 It is advisable to ensure that you are dealing with a reputable casket supplier.
-You can often save a significant amount of money by buying a casket direct from a casket retailer, and most can arrange a next-day delivery to your chosen funeral home if required.
+You can often save a significant amount of money by buying a casket directly from a casket retailer, and most can arrange a next-day delivery to your chosen funeral home if required.

 Purchasing a grave marker in California